Minister of Defence (Democratic Republic of the Congo)

 The Minister of Defence and Veterans (Ministre de la Défense et des Anciens combattants) is a minister of the DR Congo government responsible for implementation of government defence policy and supervises the Armed Forces of the Democratic Republic of the Congo.

 The President, Félix Tshisekedi is the Commander-in-Chief of the Armed Forces.
-Defence ministers, formally Ministers of Defence, and Veterans (Ancien Combattants), since the post-2002 transition began have been:
+Defence ministers are formally Ministers of Defence, and Veterans (Ancien Combattants).